duhao110101/pl0-complier/README.md

 ## Input
 test.txt - A pl0 code file
 ## Output
-out.txt - If the code was compiled successfully, the output file will contains p-code, else it will contains the first error message
+out.out - If the code was compiled successfully, the output file will contains p-code, else it will contains the first error message
 ## Sample input and output
 Contained in folder Sample